tj-tusharjain/azure-compute-docs/articles/container-instances/container-instances-resource-and-quota-limits.md

 ## GPU Container Resources (Preview)

 > [!IMPORTANT]
 > K80 and P100 GPU SKUs were retired on August 31st, 2023.
-This is due to the retirement of the underlying VMs used: [NC Series](../virtual-machines/nc-series-retirement.md) and [NCv2 Series](../virtual-machines/ncv2-series-retirement.md) Although V100 SKUs will be available, it is recommended to use Azure Kubernetes Service instead.
-GPU resources are not fully supported and should not be used for production workloads.
+This is due to the retirement of the underlying VMs used: [NC Series](../virtual-machines/nc-series-retirement.md) and [NCv2 Series](../virtual-machines/ncv2-series-retirement.md) Although V100 SKUs will be available, it's recommended to use Azure Kubernetes Service instead.
+GPU resources aren't fully supported and shouldn't be used for production workloads.
 Use the following resources to migrate to AKS today: [How to Migrate to AKS](/azure/aks/aks-migration).

 > [!NOTE]
 > Not all limit increase requests are guaranteed to be approved.
-> Deployments with GPU resources are not supported in an Azure virtual network deployment and are only available on Linux container groups.
+> Deployments with GPU resources aren't supported in an Azure virtual network deployment and are only available on Linux container groups.
-> Using GPU resources (preview) is not fully supported yet and any support is provided on a best-effort basis.
+> Using GPU resources (preview) isn't fully supported yet and any support is provided on a best-effort basis.

 The following maximum resources are available to a container group deployed with [GPU resources](container-instances-gpu.md) (preview).
 These maximums are hard limits and can't be increased.